rwilliams/jrubywiki/CallingJavaFromJRuby.md

 Using a Java Class Without The Full Path Name
 ---------------------------------------------

 You can always access any Java class that has been loaded or is in the classpath by specifying its full name (e.g. java.lang.System).
-With the `java_import` statement, you can access the Java class via a constant that java_import creates in the current namespace.
+With the `java_import` statement, you can access the Java class via a constant that java_import creates for you in the current namespace.
 Let's consider how to make using `java.lang.System` easier to use:

 **Note:** For older scripts where `import` was used we have deprecated that for `java_import` to not conflict with rake.